Bromelain

-Bromelain is an enzyme extract derived from the stems of pineapples, although it exists in all parts of the fresh pineapple.
+Bromelain is an enzyme extract derived from the stems of pineapples, although it exists in all parts of the fresh plant and fruit.
 The extract has a history of folk medicine use.
-As an ingredient, it is used in cosmetics, as a topical medication, and as a meat tenderizer.
+As a culinary ingredient, it may be used as a meat tenderizer.

 The term "bromelain" may refer to either of two protease enzymes extracted from the plants of the family Bromeliaceae, or it may refer to a combination of those enzymes along with other compounds produced in an extract.
-Bromelain enzymes are called fruit bromelain and stem bromelain.